Rust-GCC/gccrs/gcc/config/riscv/vector.md

 )

 ;; This pattern is used to hold the AVL operand for
-;; RVV instructions that implicity use VLMAX AVL.
+;; RVV instructions that implicitly use VLMAX AVL.
 ;; RVV instruction implicitly use GPR that is ultimately ;; defined by this pattern is safe for VSETVL pass emit ;; a vsetvl instruction modify this register after RA.